NetCOBOL for .NET

 Are there issues to consider when moving to Unicode?

 Yes – particularly if you are wanting to migrate existing ASCII (or ANSI Code Page, ACP) data or share data with ASCII/ACP applications.
-The User’s Guide provided with NetCOBOL for .NET fully describes the issues involved and
+The User’s Guide provided with NetCOBOL for .NET fully describes the issues involved and required actions.

 Do I have to know OO COBOL to use NetCOBOL for .NET?